Skip to Content

 Why Do Dolphins Swim in Front and Behind Boats?

+A look at a dolphin’s personality can explain the behavior of swimming in front and behind boats.
 When they notice an unfamiliar object moving along the surface of the water, dolphins get curious.
-Their curiosity gets the better, and they approach ships to determine what is happening and if they are a threat.
+They approach ships to determine what is happening and if they are a threat.

 Did you know there are 16 species of dolphins in North America?
 Find out what they are here.